-Any potential negative environmental effect that may result from engaging in the Project has been identified in Tables 5.4 - 5.9.
+Any potential negative environmental effect that may result from engaging in the Project has been identified in Tables 5.1 to 5.5.
 These effects were identified from the operations and maintenance activities described in this report in conjunction with other investigations undertaken.
-For details relating to the natural heritage, water, archaeological, and cultural heritage features of the study area, refer to the Natural Heritage Assessment Environmental Impact Study, Water Assessment and Water Body Report, and Stage 1-2 Archaeological Assessment under separate covers as part of the Renewable Energy Approval application.
+For details relating to the natural heritage, water, archaeological, and cultural heritage features of the study area, refer to the Natural Heritage Assessment Environmental Impact Study, Water Assessment and Water Body Report, and The 2012 Heritage Assessment of the Proposed Grand Bend Wind Farm issued under separate covers as part of the application for Renewable Energy Approval.